CahreeMyrick/CHESSCPP/README.md

 The more familiar expectations in regards to "chess engines" are computer programs that can analyze chess positions and generate a list of the strongest moves.
-Though the minimax algorithm kind of does this at a much smaller scale, this isnt currently our primary goal.
+Though the minimax algorithm kind of does this at a much smaller scale, this isnt currently my primary goal.